EiNSTeiN-/roadrunner-filament-sensor/README.md

 # If the measured distance/speed values are negative, change this to True.
 rotation_distance: 23.4
 # The length of filament which corresponds to a full 360 degree rotation
-# of the magnet over the hall rotary encoder.
+# of the magnet over the rotary encoder.
 A good starting point is the
 # circumference of the BMG gears in the sensor.
 underextrusion_max_rate: 0.5
 # What rate of underextrusion can be tolerated, as a value between 0.0 and 1.0.